Aerallon/firebase-woodburnings/README.md

 ## What can you do?
 * Login with your Google Account
 * Once logged in, you have the ability to edit your Profile
-* If Admin, an new admin tab will show up with the following actions:
-    * Create new Woodburning Entries
-    * Edit existing Woodburning Entries
-    * Delete existing Woodburning Entries
-    * Preview Existing Woodburning Entries
+* There is an admin portal but myself only
 * If not an Admin:
-    * Tabs available: All but admin
+    * Tabs available: Home, For Sale, Gallery, About, and Contact
 * Logout of app

 ## What does it look like?